biomassives/angular6-ionic-openstreetmap-push/README.md

-# Ionic v5.0 alpha Modified Conference Application
+# Ionic angular6-ionic6-openstreetmap-push

 # custom-ios, droid
 # real-estate-listings-app : ios/ droid

+typed

-Experiments in preparation of a client app using the great ionic5.0 framework complete with angular2 internals, no jquery.
+Experiments in preparation of a client app using the great ionic.0 framework complete with angular2 internals.

 thank you.